LaGrave Field: Recent financial challenges

 A scheduled (January 3, 2012) foreclosure auction was averted due to a Chapter 11 Bankruptcy filing by LaGrave Reconstruction Company Several months later, the debt holder Amegy Bank of Houston finally completed foreclosure and became the landlord of the Cats.

-On Tuesday, October 2, 2012 it was announced that LaGrave Field had been bought by an affiliate of the team's new ownership group for $4.5 million USD.
+On Tuesday, October 2, 2012, it was announced that LaGrave Field had been bought by an affiliate of the team's new ownership group for $4.5 million USD.
 The Cats eventually folded following the 2014 season.
 The facility has since been abandoned and vandalized, and in July 2017 the park suffered a fire in a concession stand.

+Demolition

+In June 2024, the Tarrant Regional Water District board voted to tear down the stadium.
+The water district included $200,000 for demolition in its 2025 budget.
+Demolition began in February 2025.

 Members of Baseball's Hall of Fame

 A sign outside the field states the following information: